 Darlings, without a shadow of a doubt I highly recommend this superb establishment, especially if one wishes to experience the traditions of an English afternoon tea.

-The ambience was second to none, and if Miss Windsor hasn’t persuaded you already, one suggests to order a pot or two of Princess Diana’s tea of choice – it’s absolutely heavenly, darlings!
+The ambience was second to none, and if Miss Windsor hasn’t persuaded you already, one suggests to order a pot or two of Princess Diana’s tea of choice or Miss Windsor's favourite - Orange Pekoe Empress - they're absolutely heavenly, darlings!

 Until next time,